Brad Hutto: 2014 election

 Hutto filed to run for Senator Lindsey Graham's seat in the United States Senate in 2014.
 He announced his candidacy on March 28, 2014, saying that a "bruising primary" shaping up between Graham and Republican challengers "would give me an opening" in the race despite South Carolina's strong conservative lean.
 Hutto also criticized Graham for his frequent television appearances and said he would campaign to represent South Carolina's rural interests and communities.
+His pitch revolved around him being a pragmatic, middle-of-the-road guy who is not afraid to work with Republicans, while being more focus on the needs of South Carolina.

+On May 14, 2014, the state chapter of the AFL-CIO endorsed Hutto, citing him as someone who has always stood up for working families in the State House.
 On May 28, 2014, the South Carolina Democratic Party's executive committee voted unanimously to endorse Hutto in the primary election over candidate Jay Stamper.